scivision/tincanradar/README.md

 # Tin Can Radar

-Utilities for designing, building, and using a \$35 Tin Can Radar, from the original 2006 prototype designed and built by Michael Hirsch and advised by Greg Charvat.
+Utilities for designing, building, and using a $35 Tin Can Radar, from the original 2006 prototype designed and built by Michael Hirsch and advised by Greg Charvat.

-I include utilities for designing the Wilkenson power divider used to siphon off a sample of the transmit waveform for the homodyne receiver.
+We include utilities for designing the Wilkenson power divider used to siphon off a sample of the transmit waveform for the homodyne receiver.

-I include design equations for using coffee cans for antennas, as well as the more broadband Linear Tapered Slot Antenna.
+We include design equations for using coffee cans for antennas, as well as the more broadband Linear Tapered Slot Antenna.

 If you need something more, start an issue or send a message.